Contents

 Everhour homepage: Integrations are a key selling point for Everhour, since it needs to be plugged into a project management tool.

-Another key tip for the Integrations page(s) is that you should target the technology’s keywords with your content, even if your solution doesn’t yet integrate with a particular tool.
+First, your integrations page(s) should target the technology’s keywords with your content, even if your solution doesn’t yet integrate with a particular tool.
 If it’s on the roadmap, get it onto the site with a “coming soon” or “do you need this integration?
 Let us know…” message.

 The danger of not doing this is that a tool like Zapier will get a handle on these keywords.
 You’ll miss out on traffic, and as a result you’ll lose the opportunity to easily remarket to people on your landing page.